DevGautam2000/dsa/SETUP.md

 - NOTE: if your \<ABSOLUTE PATH\> is "C:\\something\\" remember to make it "c:/something/"

-- NOTE: the path for ***"terminal.integrated.shell.windows:"*** has been set by default if your git is installed somewhere else provide that exact location to git bash. if installed on C: drive you are good to go
+- NOTE: the path for ***"terminal.integrated.shell.windows:"*** has been set by default to drive E: if your git is installed somewhere else provide that exact location to git bash. if installed on C: specify that drive